Leaders hold Ukraine peace talks as fighting surges

 A surge in fighting in the 24 hours before the summit, including a rocket attack that killed 17 people in government-held territory on Tuesday, could be intended to force Ukraine to accept a deal recognising the rebel advance.

 The summit was being held in neighbouring Belarus under a Franco-German proposal to try to halt the fighting.
-Chancellor Angela Merkel and President Francois Hollande began talks with Ukraine's Petro Poroshenko and Russia's Vladimir Putin.
+Chancellor Angela Merkel and President Francois Hollande held talks with Ukraine's Petro Poroshenko and Russia's Vladimir Putin that a Ukrainian presidential aide said could continue well into Thursday morning.

 The leaders were planning to sign a joint declaration supporting Ukraine's territorial integrity and sovereignty, a Ukrainian delegation source said.